cyb3rb34s7/DBAgent/tasklist.md

 P2.T2.2

 Implement the build_sql_query tool in src/tools/db_ops.py.
-This tool will use an LLM (Groq) to translate a structured intent and schema into a SQL query.
+This tool will use an LLM (Gemini) to translate a structured intent and schema into a SQL query.

 build_sql_query